yodhsingh/yodhsingh/README.md

 ## About Me
 Passionate about using data and code to unlock insights and build useful applications.
-Currently exploring ** DL/ML Architects like CNNs, RNNs, Transformers. **.
+Currently exploring **DL/ML Architects like CNNs, RNNs, Transformers**.
 Open to collaborations, internships, and projects!

 ---